WCGA-Murdoch/Database-Tutorials/Barley.md

 **TO DO:**
 * Add SNP matrix of current Morex V3.
 Only Morex V1 currently available for variant DB.

 # II.
+Barley panache database

+[The Barley panache browsers](barley_panache.md) was built from the barley pangenome graph (generated from [PGGB](https://github.com/pangenome/pggb) and [Panache](https://github.com/SouthGreenPlatform/panache) of 76 Barley accessions.

+The Barley panache supports:
+* Gene search by gene ID
+* Genomic region search
+* Sorting by gene PAV, local PAV, phylogeny, and alphanumeric

+# III.
 Barley variant database

 [The Barley variant databases](variantdb.md) contains approximately XX million SNPs and XX million InDels, from a collection of XX Balrey accessions.
 These variants were called based on Morex v1 sequence and annotated using Morex v1 annotation.